 These two related statutes have generally been used to impose restitution orders against the defendant charged with committing specific offense(s) against a victim—for example, Amy’s uncle who sexually abused her and posted images of that abuse on the Internet.
 Attorney Marsh, however, has used these statutes to seek, and secure, restitution orders against defendants charged in possession of child pornography cases in which Amy’s images were discovered in their possession.
 Marsh is plowing his way through this new area of restitution law which has produced serious conflict in the judicial arena.

-For example, the AP report said that in February 2009 a federal judge in Connecticut ordered a defendant convicted of possessing and distributing child pornography to pay Amy $200,000, marking the first time a defendant possessing the images of a child victim, but who did not create them, was required to pay restitution to that victim.
+For example, the AP report said that in February 2009 a federal judge in Connecticut ordered a defendant convicted of possessing and distributing child pornography to pay Amy $200,000, marking the first time a defendant possessing the images of a child victim but who did not create them was required to pay restitution to that victim.
 3/ Two Florida federal judges followed the lead of the Connecticut judge by ordering possessors of images of Amy to pay her more than $3 million each.
 4/ On the other hand, federal judges in Texas, California, and Maine refused to grant restitution to Amy because prosecutors failed to either establish a specific injury to Amy caused by the defendant or because a plea agreement had been reached before Amy’s restitution request was made.
 5/ At least two other federal judges in California opted for compromise in these kinds of cases by awarding nominal amounts of restitution to each victim like Amy.
 6/ Yet another federal court in Nevada found an inventive way around this controversial restitution mine field: the judge approved a stipulation between the defendant and Government concerning the amount of restitution to be paid because it was “in the best interest of justice, judicial expedience and economy in resolving this novel legal issue.”
 7/

 These cases reflect not only the novelty of the legal issue but the powerful human emotions fueling it.
 The AP attributed quotes Amy reportedly made in court documents in which she supposedly expressed this emotion: “It’s hard to describe what it feels like to know that at any moment, anywhere, someone is looking at pictures of me as a little girl being abused by my uncle and is getting some kind of sick enjoyment from it.
 It’s like I am being abused over and over again.
 I want it all erased.
 I want it all stopped.
 But I am powerless to stop it just like I was powerless to stop my uncle.”

-The Silberg-authored victim impact statements have unquestionably influenced some federal judges.
+And the Silberg-authored victim impact statements have unquestionably influenced some federal judges.
 For example, AP reported that U.S. District Court Judge Patrick Schiltz in Minnesota last month ordered the U.S. Attorney’s Office to explain why prosecutors hadn’t requested restitution in Amy’s case, informing prosecutors that he would “no longer accept silence from the government.”
 Assistant U.S. Attorney Erika Mozangue informed Judge Schiltz that Marsh’s request for restitution came after the government and the defendant had reached a plea agreement, adding that “the determination of restitution in possession cases is an unsettled issue.”

 But Ernie Allen, the president of the National Center for Missing and Exploited Children, believes the issue is settled.
 “The people who engage in this stuff need to be held accountable, even if they are not the person who is raping the child,” he told AP.
-“People who are distributing this stuff, people who are downloading this stuff – when they do that, there’s a victim, and there’s a real harm.”
+“People who are distributing this stuff, people who are downloading this stuff – when they do that, there a victim, and there’s a real harm.”

-Fortunately, for the sake of due process of law, courts do not see things through colored lens as do some child protection advocates like Mr. Allen.
+Fortunately, for the sake of due process of law, courts do not see things through colored lens as do child protection advocates like Mr. Allen.
 Courts are required to follow both the spirit and letter of the law.
 That’s what U.S. District Court Judge Leonard Davis, sitting in Tyler, Texas, had to do in the Paroline case.
 Paroline was convicted in January 2009 pursuant to a guilty plea for one count possessing material that involved the sexual exploitation of children, including two images of Amy.
 In June 2009 Paroline was sentence to 24 months in the custody of the Bureau of Prisons and placed under 10 years of supervised release.
 Attorney Marsh filed a request for restitution under 18 U.S.C. § 2259 seeking approximately $3,367,854 from Paroline.
 8/

 The first question Judge Davis had to resolve was whether Amy could make a legitimate argument that she was a “victim” under § 2259 by Paroline’s possession of the two images of her being sexually abused.
 Citing two dominant legal authorities—one from the U.S. Supreme Court and the other from the Fifth Circuit—Judge Davis had no difficulty deciding that Amy was in fact a “victim” because of Paroline’s possession.
 9/ The Supreme Court decision, New York v.
 Ferber, nearly three decades ago discussed at length what Judge Davis called “the long-term physiological, emotional, and mental harm associated with the exploitation of children.”
 10/ The High Court concluded that pornography actually “poses an even greater threat to the child victim than does sexual abuse or prostitution.
 Because the child’s actions are reduced to a recording, the pornography may haunt him in future years, long after the original deed took place.
 A child who has posed for a camera must go through life knowing that the recording is circulating within the mass distribution system for child pornography.”
 11/